The embedding property for sorted profinite groups: Abstract

 \section{Abstract}

 We study the embedding property in the category of sorted profinite groups.
 We introduce a notion of the sorted embedding property (SEP), analogous to the embedding property for profinite groups.
 We show that any sorted profinite group has a universal SEP-cover.
 Our proof gives an alternative proof for the existence of a universal embedding cover of a profinite group.
-Also our proof works for any full subcategory of the sorted profinite groups, which is closed under taking finite quotients, fibre product, and inverse limit.
+Also our proof works for any full subcategory of the sorted profinite groups, which is closed under taking finite quotients, fibre products, and inverse limits.

-We also introduce a weaker notion of finitely sorted embedding property (FSEP), and it turns out to be equivalent to SEP.
-The advantage of FSEP is to be able to be axiomatized in the first order language of sorted complete systems.
-Using this, we show that any sorted profinite group having SEP has the sorted complete system whose theory is $\omega$-stable under the assumption that the set of sorts is countable.
-In this case, as a byproduct, we get the uniqueness of a universal SEP-cover of a sorted profinite group, which generalizes the uniqueness of an embedding cover of a profinite group.
+We also show that any sorted profinite group having SEP has a sorted complete system whose theory is $\omega$-categorical and $\omega$-stable under the assumption that the set of sorts is countable.